ch1kim0n1/PDF-Summarizer/README.md

 # PDF-Summarizer

-Resperatory for the Hugging Face's NLP Model that can read books and answer questions accordingly.
+Resperatory for the Hugging Face's NLP Model that can read files and give a sum of it

+Next Feature: answer questions about files accordingly.

 # Ideas
 * process pdf files and give a responce to a prompt of a user